ShelfofSheElfs/Astro-Utils/README.md

 &nbsp; For when I need a quick observatory control file to send to a remote observatory.
 (Quick meaning 5 minutes plus the weeks of waiting for that one cloud to pass...)

 \> SBDB/MPEC Ephemeris Generator
-&nbsp; [I just want more streamlined ephemerides](https://media.tenor.com/EnfUQlTnMF8AAAAi/disintegrating-meme-aughh-meme.gif
+&nbsp;&nbsp;&nbsp;&nbsp; [I just want more streamlined ephemerides](https://media.tenor.com/EnfUQlTnMF8AAAAi/disintegrating-meme-aughh-meme.gif)

 #### Contact